California Contractor License Bond— $25,000 Required Under BPC 7071.6

 $25,000

 All existing licensees were required to increase their bond to $25,000 at their next renewal after January 1, 2023.
-The qualifying individual bond under BPC 7071.7 also increased to $25,000.
+The bond of qualifying individual under BPC 7071.9 -- required when an RME, or an RMO who owns under 10% of voting stock, qualifies the license -- also increased to $25,000.

 Official California Requirements